AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/angular-universal.md

 # Angular Universal SSR with MSAL Angular v2

-Angular Universal is supported in MSAL Angular v2.
+Angular Universal is supported in `@azure/msal-angular`.
 Please see instructions from the [Angular docs](https://angular.io/guide/universal) on how to install Angular Universal with an existing application.

 As Angular Universal executes on the server, browser-only global objects such as `window` or `location` cannot be used.
 The [Angular docs](https://angular.io/guide/universal#working-around-the-browser-apis) provide more details.
 As our Angular sample apps do use `window`, two adjustments could be made to use our apps with Angular Universal.